kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
+v4.2.06, 31 Dec 2021:
+-Bug-fix: The distance tool of the previous version killed the Repeat Orders function.
+Fixed now.

+v4.2.05, 24 Dec 2021:
+-Bug-fix: The distance tool wasn't working when taking measurements from accelerators.

+v4.2.04, 22 Dec 2021:
+-New feature: Distance tool: The Interact Menu (i.e. right-click) shows the distance from the selected object or from the last left-click on the holo-map.
+Requires a mod that loads the new kuertee_menu_interactmenu.lua file.
+E.g. Trade Analytics (https://www.nexusmods.com/x4foundations/mods/764) and/or Waypoint Fields For Deployment (https://www.nexusmods.com/x4foundations/mods/585).

 v4.2.0, 10 Dec 2021:
 -Tweak: PlayerInfo menu: The callback, "createFactions_on_before_render_licences", now occurs BEFORE the list of faction licences - to support the new 4.x 2-panel factions list.